Hearty and comforting, traditional Romanian meatball soup or ciorba de perisoare, this is one of the most popular soups in Romania.

-- Drain the pickled tarragon leaves, saving a few tablespoons of the vinegar.
+- Drain the pickled tarragon leaves, saving the vinegar.
 Chop the leaves very finely and add them to the soup.
-Adjust the taste with salt and pepper and some of the saved vinegar if necessary.
+Adjust the taste with salt and pepper and some of the saved vinegar.

-- Alternatively add the fresh or dried tarragon to the soup and some white wine vinegar to taste.
+- Alternatively, add fresh tarragon to the soup and some white wine vinegar to taste.

 - Divide the spare ribs and serve the soup with white bread and hot pickled peppers.